 However, after she spends more and more time tending to the baby’s needs, Ken is then found working from her office, carrying out business on her phone and organising work from her intercom despite the fact J.C. still works there.
 He then slowly, undermines her, firstly by carrying out important paperwork that the boss needs.

 He also “helps her out” and takes over her food chain business account and a major account J.C. had originally secured.
-Even getting her boss seeing this as a helpful gesture, resulting in Wiatt leaving for Vermont with the baby in tow.
-Later, she is called into her old work, she is asked to sell her business to the food chain account in a meeting with her old colleagues including an uncomfortable looking Ken.
+Even getting her boss sees this as a helpful gesture, resulting in Wiatt leaving for Vermont with the baby in tow.
+Later, she is called into her old work, she is asked to sell her business to the food chain account in a meeting with her old colleagues including an uncomfortable-looking Ken.

 Villainous Vice President Rival in Mannequin (1987)